Last updated 20 May 2022

 - suspending, revoking or refusing any of those things.

-Conduct engaged in for the purpose of making a decision includes such procedural matters as taking evidence or holding an inquiry or investigation and the manner in which these processes are conducted.
+Conduct engaged in for the purpose of making a decision includes procedural matters such as taking evidence or holding an inquiry or investigation and the manner in which these processes are conducted.